How can you get the BEST, most reliable, and most accurate mortgage pre-approval in 2021?

 – 20% – 25%: Avoids CMHC insurance and associated borrowing costs, but the rates are a bit higher.

-– 25% – 30%: Mortgage lenders have a very good comfort level with this amount therefore lower rates.
+– 25% – 30%: Mortgage lenders have a very good comfort level with this amount therefore lower rates (often some of the lowest rates are seen here!)

 – 35% or more: Mortgage lenders are extremely comfortable with this level of down payment and provide some of their lowest rates.

-The mortgage market is very risk based, so as risk changes with down payment structure, so do rates.
+The mortgage market is very risk-based, so as to risk changes with a down payment structure, so do rates.

 Top tip: If you have other debts, consider less down payment (it can be as low as 5%) to pay off your debts.
 This is an excellent way to: